Injured on the Job?

 Although you are not required to, you may wish to choose a physician in OMNET®, LWCC’s statewide occupational medicine network.
 This specialized group of doctors, hospitals, physical therapists, and other highly trained occupational medicine professionals will provide you with quality medical care and timely appointments for treating your work-related injury.
 Here’s how to take advantage of this unique benefit:

 - Select a healthcare provider near you by calling 800-85-OMNET.
-Your employer may already have a relationship with an OMNET® managing care physician, but by law you have a right to choose your physician.
+Your employer may already have a relationship with an Occupational Medicine clinic in OMNET®

 - Tell your physician that your injury is work-related and that LWCC is the insurer, and supply the doctor with the name of your employer.